National Assembly (Beiyang government): Founding of the Chinese Republic

-After the Xinhai Revolution, national elections yielded the bicameral 1913 National Assembly, but significantly less than one percent voted due to gender, property, tax, residential, and literacy requirements.
+After the Xinhai Revolution, Provisional Senate was formed before national elections yielded the bicameral 1913 National Assembly, but significantly less than one percent voted due to gender, property, tax, residential, and literacy requirements.
 It was not a single nationwide election but a series of local elections that began in December 1912 with most concluding in January 1913.
 The poll was indirect, as voters chose electors who picked the delegates, in some cases leading to instances of bribery.
 The Senate was elected by the provincial assemblies.
 The president had to pick the 64 members representing Tibet, Outer Mongolia, and Overseas Chinese for practical reasons.
 However, these elections had the participation of over 300 civic groups and were the most competitive nationwide elections in Chinese history.

 The election results gave a clear plurality for the Kuomintang, which won 392 of the 870 seats, but there was confusion as many candidates were members in several parties concurrently.
 Several switched parties after the election, giving the Kuomintang 438 seats.
 By order of seats, the Republican, Unity, and Democratic (formerly Constitutionalist) parties later merged into the Progressive Party under Liang Qichao.

 Kuomintang leader Song Jiaoren was expected to become premier, but he was assassinated on March 20.
 An investigation linked the crime to Premier Zhao Bingjun and possibly the provisional president, Yuan Shikai.
 The assembly convened for the first time on April 8 amid heated debate over the assassination.
 The Kuomintang was divided over solutions on how to deal with Yuan.
 Sun Yat-sen led a faction to rebel against Yuan on July 12 but was completely defeated within two months.
 The National Assembly members were compromised by threats and bribes from Yuan.
 He confined them and forced them to elect him formal president.
 Next, he outlawed the Kuomintang and expelled them from the assembly.
 Without a quorum, it could not convene, so Yuan disbanded it on 10 January 1914.